eddelbuettel/rcppredis/README.md

 The package should install from source like any other R package provided the dependency on the [hiredis](https://github.com/redis/hiredis) library is met. `pkg-config` is used to find the hiredis headers and library.
-Both Rcpp and RApiSerialized can be installed from CRAN or GitHub.
+All of Rcpp, RApiSerialized and RcppRedis can be installed from CRAN (which is recommended) or GitHub.

 On OS X, the header file `hiredis.h` has been seen to be installed directly in `/usr/local/include` whereas we generally assume a location within a